It’s important to keep our children with disabilities safe while interacting within their community.

-- Each 4-week session includes videos, discussions, activities, and role-playing designed to teach social and sexual distance to individuals with special needs.
-Sessions are 2.5 hours long.
+- Each of the 6 sessions includes videos, discussions, activities, and role-playing designed to teach social and sexual distance to individuals with special needs.
+Sessions are 1.5 hours long.

-- It explores the different levels of intimacy between people, and the many ways people trust and share information in different areas of life (at home, at school, at work, in public).
+- Each session explores a different level of intimacy between people, and the many ways people trust and share information in different areas of life (at home, at school, at work, in public).

-- Students learn a core system of relationship boundaries and behaviors.
-For example, students learn about when it’s okay to hug people.
-They also learn about sharing their personal information, what is okay and not okay to share with strangers, for example.
+- Students learn a core system of relationship boundaries and behaviors over six sessions.
+For example, students learn when it’s okay to hug people, and about when it’s appropriate (or not) to share their personal information.

 Who should attend?

-- Adolescents and young adults with intellectual disabilities and autism spectrum disorders who have social skills of at least kindergarten (5 years or equivalent) or above are encouraged to attend.
+- Adolescents and teens with intellectual disabilities and autism spectrum disorders who have social skills of at least kindergarten (5 years or equivalent) or above are encouraged to attend.

 - Classes are held for different age groups: 8-12 years old, and 13-17 years old.

 - One parent/support person/caregiver is required to participate in the class with their student.
 This participation is critical for the program to be successfully integrated into everyday life.

 - The program uses Google Classroom so to participate, each person must have or create a Gmail account.